 - To provide you with our products and services, provide you with updated information, and comply with applicable law, we collect personally identifiable information (hereinafter, personal information) from you as a user or prospective user.

-- Your personal information is of utmost importance for us, and it is our priority and policy to safeguard and respect the confidentiality of the information we collect and you provide to us.
+- Your personal information is of utmost importance to us, and it is our priority and policy to safeguard and respect the confidentiality of the information we collect and that you provide to us.

 - We endeavor to review this privacy statement and policy regularly to ensure we comply with the latest privacy and security standards in our countries of operation and internationally accepted standards.